danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 warning in Clang which you can enable to ban pointer arithmetic and which has the intention of converting all those native pointers into view types, which pair a size with the pointer through the type system.
-See, the problem is that even if you enable bounds checking in std::span and std::string_view, the majority of C++ code really doesn't use those types, our industry's code bases are still full of pointers to arrays.
+See, the problem is that even if you enable bounds checking in `std::span` and `std::string_view`, the majority of C++ code really doesn't use those types, our industry's code bases are still full of pointers to arrays.
 So this warning gives a mechanism to stard migrating away from pointers, _and then prevent backsliding_.

 ## Performance implications